osmanuygar/kcpwd/README.md

 ## Disclaimer

 This is a personal password manager tool.
-While it uses secure storage (macOS Keychain), please use at your own risk.
+While it uses secure storage (macOS Keychain) and strong encryption for master-protected passwords (AES-256-GCM), please use at your own risk.
 For enterprise or critical password management, consider established solutions like 1Password, Bitwarden, or similar.

 ## Roadmap